d-santiago/airline-reservation-system/README.md

 1. Airline Staff Registration

 ### To Do
-1. Implement MD5(Password) for Customer, Booking Agent, and Airline Satff
+1. Login (Customer, Booking Agent, and Airline Staff): Implement MD5(Password)
-1. Send Customers, Booking Agents, and Airline Staff to their respective login pages when they logout
+1. Logout (Customer, Booking Agent, and Airline Staff): Send back to their respective login pages when they logout

 ## Customer Use Cases